veqryn/cidr-ip-trie/README.md

 IP's and CIDR's, all while using mimimal memory (the IPv4 type uses 32 bits, same as an int, and the CIDR for IPv4 uses 64 bits, same as two ints, less than half what SubnetUtils uses).
-The CIDR Trie type provides lookups that range from 10-50x faster than using a TreeMap, and 100-500x faster than using sorted lists, all while using around 20-30% more memory than a TreeMap.
+The CIDR Trie type provides lookups that range from 10-50x faster than using a TreeMap, and 100-500x faster than using sorted list (but at a cost of using around 20-30% more memory than a TreeMap).
 The Trie scales much better, getting faster and using less memory in comparison with a TreeMap the more CIDR's are added to it (tested with one hundred million unique CIDR's).

 ## Releases
-This project follows [Semantic Versioning](http://semver.org/), and is committed to not making incompatible API changes without incrementing the MAJOR version number.
+This project follows [Semantic Versioning](http://semver.org/), and is committed to not making incompatible API changes without incrementing the major version number.

 The most recent release is version 1.0.1, released April 12, 2016.

-Future features, if there is demand and use of this library, are IPv6 support and a compressed Trie.
+##### Future Features (if there is demand and use of this library):
+  * IPv6 support
+  * Compressed Trie to save memory

 ## How to install with Maven